beta

 Figures are based on a small number of survey responses in each area and are less precise than national or regional estimates.
 Ranking, and changes in ranking, may be the result of sampling variability.

-Overall, there were 162,000 people aged 16 and over in Central Bedfordshire who were employed in the year ending December 2023.
-This is up from the previous year, when there were 157,000 people aged 16 and over who were employed.
+Overall, there were around 162,000 people aged 16 and over in Central Bedfordshire who were employed in the year ending December 2023.
+This is up from the previous year, when there were around 157,000 people aged 16 and over who were employed.

 Local population changes mean that the numbers of people in each area who are employed, unemployed and economically inactive in this article may be under- or over-estimates.